 Commissions & Premières

-Widmann is a Fellow at the Wissenschaftskollegs in Berlin and a full member of the Bayerischen Akademie of Schönen Künste, and since 2007, the Freien Akademie der Künste Hamburg, the Deutschen Akademie der Darstellenden Künste and the Akademie der Wissenschaften und der Literatur Mainz.
-He is professor for composition at the Barenboim-Said Academy, Berlin.
+Widmann is Professor of Composition at the Barenboim-Said Academy in Berlin and Hochschule für Musik Freiburg.
+He is also a Fellow at the Wissenschaftskolleg in Berlin, a full member of the Bayerische Akademie der Schönen Künste, Freie Akademie der Künste in Hamburg, Deutsche Akademie der Darstellenden Künste and Akademie der Wissenschaften und der Literatur Mainz.